Starting out looking for childcare can raise many questions!

 Bee is committed to providing children with the best possible start to their education and preparing the children for their transition into the school environment as smooth as possible.

-In our Busy bee programs, we provide activities to foster each child’s school readiness, including:
+Our Early Childhood Teacher (ECT) leads our Busy bee program, which nestles inside the Grasshopper room.
+We provide activities to foster each child’s school readiness, including:

-• Supporting independence and responsibility for own belongings
+• Supporting their independence and responsibility for own belongings

-• Valuing children’s input into the program and the things they want to learn about
+• Valuing children’s input into the program and program for the things they want to learn about

 • Focus on social skills such as sharing, co-operating, negotiating, listening, and working together as a group